midjourney/docs/common-usage-questions.md

 A: React to your image with :envelope: and it will send you the separate images in DM.
 You can upscale them using a seprate tool like Topaz

+Q: Bot should have DM'ed me because I used ✉️, but I don't see any messages.

+A: Right-click on the server -> Privacy settings -> Allow direct messages from server members

 Q: What external tools can I use for upscaling without adding details?

 A: Some users have great success with Topaz Gigapixel, Pixelmator Pro, BigJpg or ESRGAN\